Hate Über Alles: Production

 Kreator commenced work on their fifteenth studio album during the summer of 2020, and Petrozza confirmed that September he had begun recording vocals.
 Progress on the album continued into the next year.
 In March 2021, Petrozza revealed in the podcast of Italy's Metalitalia.com that Kreator was supposed to start recording the album in February, but added that this plan was interrupted by the COVID-19 pandemic.
 He also went on to say that he wanted "the album to come out and go on a world tour right afterwards" and revealed that Arthur Rizk would produce it.
 The recording sessions with Rizk began in September 2021 at Hansa Tonstudio in Berlin and were completed by the end of the year.

 Release

 In December 2021, Petrozza announced on his Instagram page that Kreator's fifteenth studio album would be released in the summer of 2022, preceded by a "new single SOON!".
 On 4 February 2022, the band released the title track from Hate Über Alles as the album's first single, and announced on the same day that the album would be released on June 3; its release date was later pushed back to 10 June.
 A video for the album's second single, "Strongest of the Strong", was released on 8 April 2022.
 The follow-up single, "Midnight Sun", was released on 6 May 2022 and also accompanied by a music video.
+On 22 May 2023, Kreator released a music video for "Conquer and Destroy", which is a performance footage of the band's performance in Essen that took place two months earlier; unlike the album's previous music videos, "Conquer and Destroy" was not released as a single.